anastasiosmallis/Course-3-Getting-and-Cleaning-Data-Project/README.md

 11. Saves the summary table, created in the previous step, as a text file in the working directory with the name "summary_table.txt".

 *For more details please look at the comments inside the script file.
+*For more detailed information about the data itself and the output, please refer to the CodeBook.md file.